 Use this checklist of characteristics to assess your water systems.
-Use extra paper if necessary.
-Yes No Not sure N/A Septic systems Does the system function properly?
+Use extra paper if necessary. sure Septic systems Does the system function properly?
 No odors present, no backups or overflows, no soggy soils, no seepage that comes back to the surface, working mechanical and electrical equipment, etc. Are facilities accessible?
 Rainwater harvest system Identify the uses of the rainwater.
 Are the uses appropriate?
 Does the quantity of available rainwater match needs?
 Does the system function properly?
-No leaks, debris kept out of system, freeze protection works, water pressure is adequate, mechanical and electrical equipment works Are facilities accessible?
+No leaks, debris kept out of system, freeze protection works, water pres sure is adequate, mechanical and electrical equipment works - Are facilities accessible?
 Graywater systems Identify the uses of the graywater.
 Are the uses appropriate?
 Does the quantity of available graywater match needs?
 Does the system function properly?
 Odors not present, no leaks, mechanical and electrical equipment works Are facilities accessible?
 Stormwater drainage systems After significant rain, is water left standing in undesirable areas (such as adjacent structures, wells and septic systems) Do roof downspouts direct stormwater in desirable directions?
 Does stormwater drainage contribute to soil erosion?
 Does stormwater drainage move through areas where it can pick up contaminants?
-Infrastructure management ı ı Do water systems prevent waste through water conservation?
+Infrastructure management Do water systems prevent waste through water conservation?
 Are systems in good working order?
 Are locations of underground facilities known?
 Are operations and maintenance instructions available?
 Are there contingency plans for failure of parts of the system?
 Given your responses above, how would you characterize your current water systems?
 Check one description.
-What actions are required, if any?
-A. Potable water List actions you can take to improve or maintain potable water.
+What actions are required, if any? - A. Potable water Excellent Fair Poor Not sure List actions you can take to improve or maintain potable water.
 1. 2.
 3. 4.
 5.

-В. Irrigation water ☐ Excellent □ Fair □ Poor ☐ Not sure
+В. Irrigation water □ Excellent 🗆 Fair 🗆 Poor □ Not sure

-List ac tions you can take to manage irrigation v water.
+List ac tions you can take to manage irrigation v vater.

 1.

 2.

 3.

 4.

 5.

-c.
-Ponds ☐ Excellent ☐ Fair ☐ Poor ☐ Not sure
+с.
+Ponds □ Excellent 🗆 Fair 🗆 Poor □ Not sure

 List ac tions you can take to improve or maintai n ponds.

 1.

 2.

 3.

 4.

 5.

-D. Wastewater (septic systems, etc.) ☐ Excellent ☐ Fair ☐ Poor ☐ Not sure
+D. Wastewater (septic systems, etc.) □ Excellent 🗆 Fair 🗆 Poor □ Not sure

-List ac tions you can take to improve or maintai n wastewater sy. stems.
+List ac tions you can take to improve or maintai n wastewater sy stems.

 1.

 2.

 3.

 4.

 5.

-E. Rainwater harvest ☐ Excellent ☐ Fair ☐ Poor □ Not sure
+Ε. Rainwater harvest □ Excellent 🗆 Fair □ Poor □ Not sure

-tions you can take to manage rainwater.
+List ac tions you can take to manage rainwater.

 1.

 2.

+3.

+4.

+5.

+F. Graywater □ Excellent 🗆 Fair 🗆 Poor □ Not sure

+tions you can take to manage graywater.

+1.

+2.

+3.

+4.

+5. - - ·

+G. Stormwater Excellent 🗆 Fair 🗆 Poor □ Not sure

+tions you can take to manage stormwate r.

+1.

+2.

+3.

+4.

+5.